FakeJoanna/third-wheel/README.md

 # Third Wheel

-the fastest and safer way to sell your e-bike in Europe
+The fastest and safer way to sell your e-bike online

 ### Description

-Ecommerce to buy and sell second hand e-bikes
+Second hand market place to buy and sell second hand e-bikes

 ### User Stories